 What Do Hermit Crabs Use Sponges For?

-Pet stores may claim that hermit crabs use a sponge to drink and bathe.
-Some may take this a step further, claiming that hermit crabs housed without a sponge may die, but this is untrue.
+Pet stores claim that hermit crabs use a sponge for drinking and bathing.
+Some may take this further, claiming that hermit crabs housed without a sponge may die, but this is untrue.

 Do Hermit Crabs Drink Water from Sponges?

-Hermit crabs drink by scooping water from a bowl with their primary claw.
-This water is then transferred to the mouth.
-Many hermit crabs also store water in their shell.
-This means that they have a source of hydration while burrowed, such as during molting.
+Hermit crabs drink by scooping water from a bowl with their primary claw and transferring it into their mouth.
+Many hermit crabs also store water in their shell, so they have a hydration source while burrowing, such as during molting.

-Water bowls can get dirty.
-Hermit crabs like to bathe, as they dislike feeling unsanitary.
-This could leave substrate and waste floating in the water.
+Hermit crabs like to bathe, as they dislike feeling unsanitary, which could leave substrate and waste floating in the water.
 Sponges are less likely to suffer from such base uncleanliness.

 Do Hermit Crabs Bathe with Sponges

-Hermit crabs like to bathe by submerging themselves in water.
-This means that you’ll need to prove both fresh water and saltwater baths.
-The hermit crabs will climb into these bodies of water.
-This moistens the skin and gills and kills parasites, such as mites.
+Hermit crabs like to bathe by submerging themselves in water, so you’ll need to provide fresh water and salt water bowls.
+The hermit crabs will climb into these bodies of water, which moistens the skin and gills and kills parasites like mites.

-Naturally, hermit crabs need to be able to make a rapid exit.
-If you have pets of varying sizes, smaller hermit crabs may struggle to escape a bath.
-If left submerged for too long, they will drown.
+Naturally, hermit crabs may need to make a rapid exit.
+If you have pet hermit crabs of varying sizes, the smaller ones may struggle to escape a bowl, and if left submerged for too long, they’ll drown.

-A sponge is certainly safer, in this case.
-Your hermit crab could use the sponge to rub itself down.
-This is like using a washcloth rather than using a bath.
-A sponge may also be used as a platform to exit a bathtub.
+A sponge is certainly safer, as a hermit crab could use it to rub itself down.
+Also, a sponge may be used as a platform to exit a bowl.